codefresh-io/docs.codefresh.io/_docs/installation/on-premises/on-prem-configuration.md

 Before creating projects and pipelines, set up Codefresh accounts for your organization.

 Only those settings required for initial set up are described here.
-For a description of all options for Accounts, see [Quick reference: Account settings](#quick-reference-account-settings) in this article.
+For a description of all options available for Accounts, see [Quick reference: Account settings](#quick-reference-account-settings) in this article.

 1. From your avatar dropdown, select **Admin Management**.